-The passing of former Australian Labor Prime Minister Bob Hawke has created one final twist in this the most bizarre election campaign ever seen.
-Hawke was beloved by this party, his opponents and beloved by Australians from all demographic groups.
+The passing of former Australian Labor Prime Minister Bob Hawke has created one final twist in this, the most bizarre election campaign ever seen.
+Hawke was beloved by his party, his opponents and Australians from all demographic groups.
 No one has said a bad word about him.

-With memories of Hawke now re-entering the public conciseness, what is more likely to occur voters will draw a distinction with Hawke’s brand of politician and the choices for Prime Minister this election.
+With memories of Hawke now re-entering the public consciousness, what is more likely to occur is that voters will draw a distinction with Hawke’s brand of politician and the choices for Prime Minister this election.

-There is of course the policy differences between Bob Hawke and Bill Shorten.
-Hawke assisted by his Treasurer Paul Keating deregulated the Australia economy enabling it grow to the prosperous state it is in today, It was the factor in public re-electing Labor for its longest period in government.
+There are of course the policy differences between Bob Hawke and Bill Shorten.
+Hawke, assisted by his Treasurer Paul Keating, deregulated the Australian economy, enabling it grow to the prosperous state it is in today.
+It was the factor in the public re-electing Labor for its longest period in government.

 Today Shorten is promising to increase taxes and regulation and has been more interested in channeling the Whitlam big government social justice vision than Hawke’s policies.

-Tony Abbott correctly made the point that Hawke’s policy agenda showed he had a Liberal head even though he was Labor at heart, of course Abbott was then accused of politicizing a political death.
-But Abbott’s comments demonstrated why he is even revered by conservatives.
+Tony Abbott correctly made the point that Hawke’s policy agenda showed he had a Liberal head even though he was Labor at heart, of course Abbott was then accused of politicising a political death.
+But Abbott’s comments demonstrated why Hawke is revered even by conservatives.

-When voters go into the polling booth today and if Hawke is in their memory they are certainly not going to be of the opinion Shorten is of the same mold.
+When voters go into the polling booth today and if Hawke is in their memory, they are certainly not going to be of the opinion Shorten is of the same mould.
 There was only one Bob Hawke and his brand of Labor passed many years ago.